Rodents

 Physical Characteristics

-Rodents are warm-blooded mammals with large front teeth (incisors) that continuously grow, requiring them to gnaw constantly.
-Mice are small, typically 2-4 inches long with large ears and thin tails.
-Rats are significantly larger, reaching 7-10 inches in body length, with thicker tails and smaller ears relative to their body size.
+Rodents are mammals with large front teeth that never stop growing.
+This is why they gnaw on things all the time.
+Mice are small.
+They are about 2 to 4 inches long with big ears and thin tails.
+Rats are much larger.
+They can reach 7 to 10 inches in body length.
+Rats have thicker tails and smaller ears for their size.

 Common Species